 Mark Elson, PhD

-As Principal of Intrepid Ascent, Mark leads our multi-disciplinary team and engages directly with client leadership to foster innovation at the intersection of technology, policy, and services design.
-Prior to founding Intrepid Ascent, Mark played a lead role in California’s implementation of federal programs to advance health IT.
-He received a BA from Stanford University and a PhD from the University of Chicago, serves on the Board and Executive Committee of the California Association of Health Information Exchanges, and regularly speaks on the uses of data to impact positive change.
+As CEO of Intrepid Ascent, Mark leads a dynamic team of consultants guiding clients through the terrain of digital transformation toward elevated community health.
+He engages directly with other leaders to advance shared goals for effective and equitable health services, and to leverage technology for collaboration across sectors to address social determinants of health.
+Prior to founding Intrepid Ascent in 2014, Mark played key roles in California’s implementation of federal programs to advance health IT.
+He received a BA from Stanford University and a PhD from the University of Chicago, and serves on the Board of the California Association of Health Information Exchanges (CAHIE).

 Karen Ostrowski, MBA, PMP

 A born problem-solver, Karen believes in the power of information to transform our health care system.
 She is a recognized health privacy and security expert with over 20 years’ experience and has a passion for tackling complex health policy issues.
 Our clients rely on Karen’s expertise in health policy, governance, and state and federal regulations to support the exchange of information and improve care delivery.
 Over the past several years, Karen has worked closely with cross-sector data sharing initiatives to develop industry-leading data governance and policy frameworks to support community care coordination and collaboration.

 Prior to her work on policy analysis and regulatory compliance, she specialized in health care data analysis and decision support for payor and provider organizations.
 Karen earned her MBA from California State University, Sacramento and has a Bachelor of Science degree in Health Services Administration from California State University, Chico.
 She is a Certified Project Management Professional and an active member of the Health Information and Management Systems Society (HIMSS).